dwyl/learn-devops/nodejs-digital-ocean-centos-dokku.md

 + Digital Ocean Droplet (Virtual Private Server "VPS")
 + CentOS (Operating System) - though any "mainstream linux" will work, and Ubuntu/Debian is the most _popular_.
-+ Dokku "Platform as a Service"
++ Dokku "Platform as a Service" ("PaaS") based on Docker.
++ LetsEncrypt Free SSL Certificates.

 If you do not _already_ have a Digital Ocean account, please use the following link to register: https://m.do.co/c/29379863a4f8